 What we have is the original Peloton bike and a family membership that gives us access to hundreds of live and on demand classes.
 Your Peloton subscription includes not just spinning classes but strength training, yoga, meditation and more.
 This review will focus mainly on the bike and cycling classes as that’s what I’ve been getting the most use out of over the last 10 weeks.

 How it works is that the Peloton bike has a large computer screen where you log into your profile and can see all the class options.
 You can join one live in real-time.
 This has the benefit of having lots of other riders doing it at the same time whose profile you can see and you can give virtual high fives while trying to compete with them.
 You can hide this leader board, as it’s known, if you find it distracting, or you can use it to push yourself to keep up with other riders.

 You can also search for past classes in the library and take them any time that suits you.
-This is mainly what I have been doing as I’ve been working through my fave music genres and trying different instructors’ classes to see who I like the best.
+This is mainly what I have been doing as I’ve been choosing rides based on my favourite music genres and trying different instructors’ classes to see who I like the best.